geetakumri/geetakumri/README.md

 Hi, My name is Geeta Kumari.
 I am an AI/ML practitioner.
 I love automating boring stuffs with Python.

-I'm a proficient Python and Java.
+I'm  proficient in Python and Java.
 In my spare time, I love learning about new technologies.
 Besides programming, I enjoy music and reading books.